likecoin/likecoin/specification/nft/likenft.md

     ```

     * No metadata standard is explicitly enforced.
 Users and dapp developers can take reference of the OpenSea standard: [https://docs.opensea.io/docs/contract-level-metadata](https://docs.opensea.io/docs/contract-level-metadata)
+    * If multiple classses are created to form a collection of NFT classes, the [NFT meta collection keys](./metadata.md) should be set in the metadata.
+An example can be found in [Writing NFT specification](./writing_nft.md).
     * In `class_parent`, either ISCN fields or account will be filled, depending on the parent type.
       * `iscn_version_at_mint` is the latest ISCN version observed when the first token is minted for this class.
 Before minting, It will also be refreshed whenever user calls `UpdateClass`.
 It will be frozen after the first token is minted (in line with `UpdateClass`'s policy).
         * This is an extra datum to safeguard against the misuse of ISCN versioning.
 Generally speaking, users shall try to refer to the latest version of the ISCN when utilizing the Class’s / NFT’s metadata, since the ISCN prefix alone is expected to be representative of the registered content.